JavierSada/leaflet-challenge/README.md

-# leaflet-challenge
+# Visualizing Data with Leaflet
-Geo-mapping with Leaflet
+## Geo-mapping with Leaflet